Negative Wigner function by decaying interaction from equilibrium: Introduction

 Modern quantum physics and technology depend on nontrivial quantum superpositions \cite{StreltsovRevModPhys2017,ChitambarRevModPhys2019,degenRevModPhys2017}.
 They are typically driven by a classical, coherent, strong external force that builds required quantum coherence \cite{baumgratz2014}.
 At the next level, it is advantageous when, instead of an external drive, the coherent energy source is encapsulated in the interaction with the thermal bath \cite{giacomoPRL2018} or, even better, in the free system Hamiltonian \cite{kolar2023local}.
 Then, no external coherent strong drive is needed and quantum resources appear more autonomously.
 Such cases require synthetic processes that unconditionally create coherences within an individual system from the thermal energy population and redistribute them where needed.
 Until now, all the experiments have been proposed for earning and accumulating quantum coherence of the single two-level system (qubit) without requiring a coherent measurement to induce coherence {\cite{giacomoPRL2018,RicardoPRA2021,slobodeniuk2021extraction,kolar2023local}}.

 Linear quantum oscillators are opposite cases to the qubits saturable at the first excited level.
 If coherent external force linearly drives the oscillator, Gaussian coherent states arise \cite{glauberPhysRev1963}.
 Respective of a phase reference, a shot-noise-limited laser can reach such classical coherences from thermal energy \cite{glauber2PhysRev1963,glauberRevModPhys2006}.
 Classical coherences are still compatible with classical coherence theory widely used for energy absorptive measurement \cite{Mandel_Wolf_1995}.
 Combined with energy non-conserving linearized oscillator dynamics, nonclassical coherences can rise by coherent, strong parametric drives in Gaussian squeezed coherent states \cite{yuenPhysRevA1976,yuenPhysRevLett1983,cavesPhysRevD1983}.
 Although these coherences can improve quantum sensing \cite{degenRevModPhys2017} and quantum communication \cite{khanRSTA2017,LaviePhysRevApplied2022}, they are still simple for fundamental investigation and insufficient in advanced bosonic applications in quantum simulations, computing \cite{AspuruGuzikRevModPhys2020} and thermodynamics \cite{Lostaglio2015,Narasimhachar2015}.
-Such applications need quantum non-Gaussian coherences beyond a convex set of the Gaussian ones.
+Such bosonic applications need quantum non- Gaussian coherences beyond a convex set of the Gaussian ones. \tcrg{The bosonic applications use the advantage of the superposition of higher Fock states in the single bosonic mode.
+It contrasts different approaches based on spatial or other mode structures of individual bosons or classical states, which do not exploit quantum bosonic noise in the single mode \cite{PittmanPRA1995,AbouraddyPRA2001,HowellPRL2004,WALBORN201087,Aspden_2013,Douce2013,Hor-MeyllPRL2014,Moreau2018,Moreau2019,Ianzano2020,Ndagano2020}.
+The experimental implementation of nonlinearity in a single mode is essential to gain these bosonic advantages, and it cannot be substituted by mode shaping. }

+\tcr{Non-autonomous (externally driven and controlled) transient generation of quantum non-Gaussian states is covered by a considerable amount of literature} \tcrg{\cite{WalschaersPRXQuantum2021,CAI202150,LACHMAN2022100395,RAKHUBOVSKY2024100495}}. \tcrg{On the other hand, only a few methods focus on a non-autonomous generation of the quantum non-Gaussian states in steady state \cite{JoanaPRA2016,QuijandrPRL2018,QuijandrPRR2021,Rips2012}.
+To the best of our knowledge, no method discusses the more autonomous steady-state generation of non-Gaussian states of a linear oscillator without an external drive, as is possible for two-level systems \cite{kolar2023local}.}